cons3rt/source-code-asset/README.md

 # Sample CONS3RT Source Code Asset

+# DEPRECATED

+## This is no longer a CONS3RT asset type

 This is a sample CONS3RT Source Code Asset template you can use to create a Linux asset.

 * Clone this repo as a template to create a new Source Code Asset on Linux.